VOLTTRON/volttron/docs/source/devguides/walkthroughs/VC-Device-Configuration-Demo.rst

 |Edit Point Button|

-Point attributes can be changed by typing in the fields in the Edit Point window and clicking the Apply button.
+In the window that opens, point attributes can be changed by typing in the fields and clicking the Apply button.

 |Edit Point Dialog|